 We performed a comparison between IBM Rational ALM and Polarion ALM based on real PeerSpot user reviews.

-Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is customizable."
+Find out in this report how the two Application Lifecycle Management (ALM) Suites solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is relatively easy to use and user-friendly once the setup is complete."

 "The planning feature is rich with Scrum concepts: Sprint, Sprint retrospective, the rules in the Scrum framework."